Chapter 3: The Margin of Error#

 \[SE = \frac{21.9}{\sqrt{500}} = \frac{21.9}{22.36} \approx 0.98 \text{ mmHg}\]

-Our sample mean of 131.6 mmHg estimates the population mean, and we expect that estimate to be off by about 1 mmHg on average.
+Our sample mean of 131.6 mmHg estimates the true population mean, and we expect that estimate to be off by about 1 mmHg on average due to random sampling error.

 ../_images/ch03_sample_size_se.png

 Fig. 6 Figure 3.2 The relationship between sample size and standard error.
-The Framingham study’s large sample (here \(n=500\)) yields a very small SE — the mean blood pressure estimate is highly precise.
-Halving the sample to 250 would increase SE by a factor of \(\sqrt{2} \approx 1.41\), not by double.#
+The Framingham study’s large sample (here n = 500) yields a very small SE; the mean blood pressure estimate is highly precise.
+Halving the sample to 250 would increase the SE by a factor of \(\sqrt{2} \approx 1.41\), not by double.#

-Key relationship: SE = s/√n.
-To halve the SE, you must quadruple n.
-This has major implications for clinical trial design — precision is expensive.
+Key relationship: SE = s / √n.
+Because of the square root, to halve your Standard Error, you must quadruple your sample size.
+This mathematical reality has major implications for clinical trial design — buying precision is very expensive.

 Section 3: The 95% Confidence Interval#